cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     :type symmetric: bool
     :param diag: Is the variable constrained to be diagonal?
     :type diag: bool
-    :param PSD: Is the variable constrained to be positive semidefinite?
+    :param PSD: Is the variable constrained to be symmetric positive semidefinite?
     :type PSD: bool
-    :param NSD: Is the variable constrained to be negative semidefinite?
+    :param NSD: Is the variable constrained to be symmetric negative semidefinite?
     :type NSD: bool
     :param boolean:
-        Is the variable boolean?
+        Is the variable boolean (i.e., 0 or 1)?
 True, which constrains the entire variable to be boolean, False, or a list of indices which should be constrained as boolean, where each index is a tuple of length exactly equal to the